Building Your Down Payment

 • Carry-Back loans

-In a "carry back" situation, the seller agrees to lend you a piece of his home equity to help you with your down payment money.
-You would borrow the largest portion of the purchase price from a traditional lending institution and borrow the remainder from the seller.
-Usually you'll pay a slightly higher interest rate on the loan from the seller.
+In a "carry back" agreement, the seller agrees to lend you part of his own equity to help you with your down payment money.
+The buyer funds most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+Usually this kind of second mortgage has a higher rate of interest.